mavas/mavas/RecentProblems.md

 # Recent technical problems being worked on

+## Telly Fabric

+- Emphasis on **testing**.
+Lots of common folk people will need to use the system.
+Django's testing system.

+- **Strong language support**.
+Lots of members of the public from different backgrounds will need to use the system.
+Django's support will be 100% used.

+- **Strong and custom search functionality**.
+There is lots of text-based information, and the information dealt with is particularly suited for high quality searching.
+Whoosh will be used.

 ## Urgent shutdown of all GCP resources

 I had to perform network-intensive [GCP storage](https://cloud.google.com/storage/) operations, in order to completely shutdown a GCP project as quickly as possible, all motivated by keeping costs down to my credit card, ultimately completely disconnecting my credit card from the resources, b/c I got tired of paying for it.